Geckos are surprisingly common in Arizona, with more than 50 species to be found.

 5. Western Banded Gecko

 They are nocturnal lizards that can grow up to 10 inches long.
-They live in burrows under rocks or piles of wood by day and hunt insects at night.
+They live in burrows under rocks or piles of wood daily and hunt insects at night.

-These types of Geckos in Arizona are typically pink and light yellow with brown crossbands that run from their head to tail.
+These types of Geckos in Arizona are typically pink and light yellow with brown crossbands running from head to tail.

 These types of geckos in Arizona have a diet consisting of small insects, spiders, scorpions, centipedes, and other invertebrates.

-They mate in early spring during the time when there’s plenty of food; they lay eggs which hatch into baby Western Banded Geckos after three months; females produce 2-5 eggs per clutch.
+They mate in early spring when there’s plenty of food; they lay eggs which hatch into baby Western Banded Geckos after three months; females produce 2-5 eggs per clutch.